History of Western civilization: Cold War: 1945–1991

 The last great armed conflict of the Cold War took place in Afghanistan.
 In 1979, Soviet forces invaded that country, hoping to establish Communism.
 Muslims from throughout the Islamic World travelled to Afghanistan to defend that Muslim nation from conquest, calling it a Jihad, or Holy War.
 The U.S. supported the Jihadists and Afghan resisters, despite the fact that the Jihadists were vehemently anti-Western.
 By 1989 Soviet forces were forced to withdraw and Afghanistan fell into civil war, with an Islamic fundamentalist government, the Taliban taking over much of the country.

 The late 1970s had seen a lessening of tensions between the U.S. and Soviet Union, called Détente.
 However, by the 1980s Détente had ended with the invasion of Afghanistan.
 In 1981, Ronald Reagan became President of the United States and sought to defeat the USSR by leveraging the United States capitalist economic system to outproduce the communist Russians.
 The United States military was in a state of low moral after its loss in the Vietnam War, and President Reagan began a huge effort to out-produce the Soviets in military production and technology.
 In 1985, a new Soviet leader, Mikhail Gorbachev took power.
 Gorbachev, knowing that the Soviet Union could no longer compete economically with the United States, implemented a number of reforms granting his citizens freedom of speech and introducing some capitalist reforms.
 Gorbachev and America's staunch anti-Communist president Ronald Reagan were even able to negotiate treaties limiting each side's nuclear weapons.
 Gorbachev also ended the policy of imposing Communism in Central and Eastern Europe.
 In the past Soviet troops had crushed attempts at reform in places like Hungary and Czechoslovakia.
 Now, however, Eastern Europe was freed from Soviet domination.
-In Poland the Round Table Talks between the government and the Solidarity-led opposition led to semi-free elections in 1989 elections in Poland where anti-communist candidates won a striking victory sparked off a succession of peaceful anti-communist revolutions in Central and Eastern Europe known as the Revolutions of 1989.
-Soon, Communist regimes throughout Europe collapsed.
-In Germany, after calls from Reagan to Gorbachev to tear down the Berlin Wall, the people of East and West Berlin tore down the wall and East Germany's Communist government was voted out.
-East and West Germany unified to create the country of Germany, with its capital in the reunified Berlin.
-The changes in Central and Eastern Europe led to calls for reform in the Soviet Union itself.
-A failed coup by hard-liners led to greater instability in the Soviet Union, and the Soviet legislature, long subservient to the Communist Party, voted to abolish the Soviet Union in 1991.
-What had been the Soviet Union was divided into many republics.
-Although many slipped into authoritarianism, most became democracies.
-These new republics included Russia, Ukraine, and Kazakhstan.
-By the early 1990s, the West and Europe as a whole was finally free from Communism.